 It's a good idea to get a sense for what everyone is looking for in a trip ahead of time.
+Don't head into a trip that could be demanding, physically and emotionally, without knowing what everyone is really looking for in this trip.
+People can have totally different goals for going on trips.
+Some may be running to something, while others are running from something.
 Check out our Goal-sharing discussion guide for a guide to having some important discussions before getting too deep into planning.

 This person is responsible tracking where the group is and how far they have to go.
 They play a key role in making informed decisions about when to set up camp and how long to paddle each day.